Oct 9, 2019 | Customer Service | Reading Time: 5 minutes

 Hospitality has a strong connection with human service.
 But is it true that people don’t like chatbots?
 According to Zingle, 66% of the survey respondents have interacted with a chatbot over the previous month.
 In regard to Millennials and Z Generation, the use of chatbots is even higher.

-But it is not only the new generation that is familiar to chat online.
+However, it is not only the new generation that is familiar to chat online.
 In fact, conversation interfaces are here since the ’70s, so baby Boomers are also used to this technology.

 Actually, a report claims that 2 out of 3 consumers would rather use a self-service than to have to talk to a human agent to get some issue solved.
 Hence, it is not true that people don’t like chatbots.